-Clarke Mairs LLP has extensive knowledge and expertise in informal freehold purchase transactions and statutory collective enfranchisement claims and can guide you through the whole process of buying the freehold of your block of flats – from valuation to completion – providing clear advice at each stage.
+Clarke Mairs has extensive knowledge and expertise in informal freehold purchase transactions and statutory collective enfranchisement claims and can guide you through the whole process of buying the freehold of your block of flats – from valuation to completion – providing clear advice at each stage.

 Below you will find some brief information about the process of buying the freehold of your block of flats and answers to our frequently asked questions.

 In addition, some useful independent guidance on leasehold flats and the collective enfranchisement process can be found at www.lease-advice.org